 Terms and Conditions of Funding

 From 1 August 2021, the Terms and Conditions of Funding replaced the Memorandum of Assurance and Accountability.
 The Terms and Conditions of Funding is issued annually to regulated institutions who receive payments in support of activities specified in section 65(2) of the Further and Higher Education Act 1992.
 It sets out the terms and conditions which regulated institutions must abide by for receiving payment of HEFCW grant.

 The Terms and Conditions of Funding does not supersede the Financial Management Code, but operates in parallel with it, and regulated institutions must also comply with the requirements set out in the Financial Management Code.

 Memorandum of Assurance and Accountability

-We have a Memorandum of Assurance and Accountability: circular W15/32HE with each university, which sets out the terms and conditions for payment of HEFCW grant.
+Prior to 1 August 2021, the Memorandum of Assurance and Accountability was in place.
+The Memorandum of Assurance and Accountability set out the terms and conditions for payment of HEFCW grant.

 - understand, and be comfortable with, their strategic direction

 - assure ourselves that the university is sustainable

 - contribute to our understanding of the overall sustainability of higher education in Wales

 - enhance each university’s understanding of Welsh Government and HEFCW priorities, and